golemparts/rppal/README.md

 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)
 [![Minimum rustc version](https://img.shields.io/badge/rustc-v1.31.0-lightgray.svg)](https://blog.rust-lang.org/2018/12/06/Rust-1.31-and-rust-2018.html)

-RPPAL is a Rust library that provides access to the Raspberry Pi's GPIO, I2C, PWM, SPI and UART peripherals.
-Support for [additional peripherals](https://github.com/golemparts/rppal/projects/1) will be added in future updates.

-In addition to providing a user-friendly interface for the above-mentioned peripherals, RPPAL can also be used in conjunction with a variety of platform-agnostic drivers through its `embedded-hal` trait implementations by enabling the optional `hal` feature.
+RPPAL provides access to the Raspberry Pi's GPIO, I2C, PWM and SPI peripherals through a user-friendly interface.
+In addition to peripheral access, communicating with USB serial devices is supported as well.
+The library can be used in conjunction with a variety of platform-agnostic drivers through its `embedded-hal` trait implementations by enabling the optional `hal` feature.

 RPPAL requires Raspbian or any similar, recent, Linux distribution.
 Both `gnu` and `musl` libc targets are supported.
-The library is compatible with the Raspberry Pi A, A+, B, B+, 2B, 3A+, 3B, 3B+, CM, CM 3, CM 3+, Zero and Zero W. Backwards compatibility for minor revisions isn't guaranteed until v1.0.0.
+RPPAL is compatible with the Raspberry Pi A, A+, B, B+, 2B, 3A+, 3B, 3B+, CM, CM 3, CM 3+, Zero and Zero W. Backwards compatibility for minor revisions isn't guaranteed until v1.0.0.

 This library is under active development on the [master branch](https://github.com/golemparts/rppal/tree/master) of the repository on GitHub.
 If you're looking for the `README.md` or the `examples` directory for the latest release or any of the earlier releases, visit [crates.io](https://crates.io/crates/rppal), download an archived release from the GitHub [releases](https://github.com/golemparts/rppal/releases) page, or clone and checkout the relevant release tag.